Chinatown, Honolulu: Rebuilding and preservation

+Around the 1950s, there were projects that focused on cleaning up large swaths of land in Chinatown's periphery, such as the Queen Emma Project.
 During the administrations of mayors Frank Fasi and Jeremy Harris the area was targeted for revitalization.
 Restrictions on lighting and signs were relaxed to promote nightlife.
 Special zoning rules were adopted for the area.
+These revitalizations efforts displaced thousands of residents, erasing vibrant and tightly knit ethnic communities.

 The Hawaii National Bank was founded in the district in 1960, and has its headquarters there.

-About 36 acre of the district was added to the National Register of Historic Places listings in Oahu on January 17, 1973, as site 73000658.
+There was opposition to these urban renewal projects, particularly from groups like People Against Chinatown Eviction (PACE).
+By January 17, 1973, about 36 acre of the district were officially listed on both the National Register of Historic Places listings in Oahu and the National Register of Historic Places, as site 73000658.
+The historic designation helped limit planned demolition and opened access to preservation grants and tax breaks.
+Renovations of older buildings, like the Mendonca Block, helped spark a wave of historic rehabilitation projects.
+Developers and city officials also looked for ways to revive Chinatown's economy, especially after commercial centers like Ala Moana Center drew business away.
+By the late 1970s, initiatives like the Maunakea Marketplace helped draw local commerce back into the core of Chinatown.
+Although these later efforts helped protect the district and were crucial to its survival, they also aligned the district with urban developers, city beautification committees, and a cosmopolitan vision of Honolulu.
+As a result, many of the low-income residents who were displaced in earlier revitalization phases were not able to return.

 On the eastern edge of the district, the Hawaii Theatre was restored and re-opened in 1996.
 The area around the theatre is called the Arts District.
 In 2005 a small park near the theatre at the corner of Hotel and Bethel streets was opened and named Chinatown Gateway Park.
 In November 2007 the park was renamed to honor Sun Yat-sen, who came to Chinatown in 1879; he was educated and planned the 1911 Revolution during his Hawaiian stay.